Defective Products – Product Liability Lawyer

 - Contamination of drinking water, ground water and food products such as vegetables and fruits

 - Pesticide spray or run-off from farms

 - Use by government agencies in public parks

 - Workplace use

-Although some reactions to pesticides can be minor, serious side effects can occur.
+Although some reactions to these toxic pesticides and herbicides can be minor, serious side effects can also occur.
 Some of these may include: